d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-scratch.md

 # Implementation of Recurrent Neural Networks from Scratch
 :label:`sec_rnn_scratch`

-In this section we implement an RNN from scratch for a character-level language model, according to our descriptions in :numref:`sec_rnn`.
+In this section we will implement an RNN from scratch for a character-level language model, according to our descriptions in :numref:`sec_rnn`.